cdfoundation/sig-interoperability/docs/vocabulary.md

 * Aliases: Fix, Update
 * Inputs: Software Source, Binary Source, Generated Software, Generated Binaries, Source Code Reference (Repository, Branch, Commit), Dependency List/Graph
 * Outputs: Remediated Software or Documentation, Container Images, Binaries, Source Code Reference (Repository, Branch, Commit), Dependency List/Graph
-* Other Results and Side Effects: May also update the Source Code Repository with new dependencies, create a pull request with the updates, or open an issue requesting the updates.
+* Other Results and Side Effects: May also update the Source Code Repository with new dependencies, create a pull request with the updates, use APIs to request an update, open an issue requesting the updates.
+In the case of mutable infrastructure, this step could update a running system.

 #### Test
 * Semantics: Run a test suite.
-Examples includes unit tests, integration tests, acceptance tests, performance tests, canary tests, A/B tests, smoke tests.
+Examples includes unit tests, integration tests, acceptance tests, performance tests, canary tests, A/B tests, smoke tests, code coverage checks.
 * Aliases: Validate
 * Inputs: Any
 * Outputs: Test Results, Test Reports, Test Coverage Reports
-* Other Results and Side Effects: N/A

-#### Coverage
-* Semantics: Verifies that the testing coverage meets a standard.
-* Aliases: Code Coverage, Test Coverage
-* Inputs: Test Coverage Reports
-* Outputs: Coverage Verification Report
 * Other Results and Side Effects: N/A

 #### Scan